Successfully investing in Singapore

 • Research, development, and education

-Pharmaceutical and biotechnology firms profit from Singapore’s talent pool and R&D ecosystem, where companies like GlaxoSmithKline, MSD, Roche have already based a range of commercial activities.
+The IT services/technology sector (including cybersecurity, data centres, fin-tech, and cloud solutions) is expected to grow, along with the renewable energies and green technologies sectors.
+Pharmaceutical and biotechnology firms profit from Singapore’s talent pool and R&D ecosystem.
 Singapore is on its way to become an established biomedical sciences hub.

 What challenges do German companies face during their business ventures into Singapore?

 Singapore’s “smart sustainable city” initiative aims to harness solutions across industries to ultimately create green, digital and efficient urban spaces.
+IMD’s Smart City Index ranks Singapore 9th in 2024 - the only Asian country in the top ten.

 Singapore plans to build 42,000 homes in a newly developed residential district as “eco smart city” and aims towards a target of ‘greening’ 80 percent of its buildings by 2030.
-With 80 percent of residents living in public housing, a government’s commitment to sustainable urban design could create a lot of opportunities.
+With roughly 80 percent of residents living in public housing, a government’s commitment to sustainable urban design could create a lot of opportunities.

 Urban planners advocating green design principles and “smart” technology will need sensors and data analytics to run a smart and green city.
 Leveraging data and digital technologies, including Artificial Intelligence, will be used to enhance public transport, to improve waste treatment and to reduce energy consumption.
 Singapore already acts as a test bed for self-driving vehicles and traffic control systems; and could also assume this role for many other green and “smart” solutions for a sustainable urban development.